abeaclark/code-crash-course/README.md

 # Code Crash Course

-## Course Description:

-The goal of this course is to lay a foundation for someone who has little to no experience writing code to become a full-stack software developer.
-Upon completion, you will feel confident enough to create a functioning CRUD API in python, a stand-alone frontend in Javascript, and integrate with helpful 3rd-party APIs.

-The concepts covered will give you a strong foundation so that you can go on to learn other programming languages with confidence.
+Self-taught full-stack software developement bootcamp curriculum

 ## Approach:
+ * Self-led, I recommend finding a mentor who can help answer questions as they come up
-This is a self-led course.
-The goal of the course material is to give you **brief** introductions to important concepts, organized in a logical manner.
-It also provides helpful resources to learn & practice these concepts in greater depth.
+ * Course material gives a **brief** introduction to important concepts, organized in a logical manner

-If at any point you think that an activity, link, reading, etc. is not helping you learn, then skip it an go on.
+ * Further instruction and practice can be found at linked resources for each topic, if needed
+ * Only do what is valuable to you

 ## Languages we'll cover:
 * html